-Background: Before founding the firm, Karen Eber Davis developed the Sarasota County Community Development Block Grant Program.
+Background: Before founding her firm, Karen Eber Davis developed the Sarasota County Community Development Block Grant Program.
 Under her leadership, this infant program received the National Association of Counties National Affordable Housing Award for the Down Payment Assistance Program.
-The ongoing program has helped over 1,800 families realize their dreams of home ownership.
+To date, the program helped over 1,800 families realize their dreams of homeownership.
 She also worked with the City of Ft.
 Lauderdale and the Florida Department of State, Division of Cultural Affairs where she developed the division’s first audit program.
-In an earlier position with Good Shepherd Lutheran Church in Tampa, she developed three youth and children ministries, senior adult and family activities.
-Her work with the Florida Synod of the Lutheran Church in America supported youth ministries in congregations across Florida.
+In an earlier position at Good Shepherd Lutheran Church in Tampa, she organized senior, youth and children groups plus family activities.
+Her youth staffing work with the Florida Synod of the Lutheran Church in America supported youth ministries in 120 congregations in Florida.